asherz720/SDA-Strategic-Discourse-Assessment/README.md

 Language is frequently used **strategically**, especially in **high-stakes, adversarial settings** such as courtroom discourse.
 However, most existing work on LLM pragmatics emphasizes **cooperativity**, leaving a gap in our systematic understanding of **non-cooperative discourse**.

-To address this, we introduce **CoBRA**, a novel framework designed to measure the strategic impact of discourse through three interpretable metrics:
+To address this, we introduce **SDA**, a novel framework designed to measure the strategic impact of discourse through three interpretable metrics:

 - **Benefit at Turn** (*BaT*) 📈
 - **Penalty at Turn** (*PaT*) 📉
 - **Normalized Relative Benefit at Turn** (*NRBaT*) ⚖️

-We also present **CHARM**, an annotated dataset of real courtroom cross-examinations, to demonstrate the framework’s effectiveness.
+We also present **CPD**, an annotated dataset of real courtroom cross-examinations, to demonstrate the framework’s effectiveness.

-Using CoBRA, we evaluate a range of LLMs and show that:
+Using SDA, we evaluate a range of LLMs and show that:

 - LLMs exhibit **limited pragmatic understanding** of strategic language.
 - **Model size** improves performance on our metrics.